skylight-hq/skylight.digital/_service_areas/digital_transformation.md

 teaser: Digital organizations built to last, plus attract top digital talent.
 header_content_css_class: page-hdr-content-2
 header_content: >
-  “Going digital” is about people first and technology second.
-At Skylight, we possess first-hand experience with embedding digital expertise throughout government organizations, and putting the operating principles, structures, and tools in place to unleash the superpowers of high-caliber digital teams.
+  <strong>“Going digital” is about people first and technology second.</strong> At Skylight,
+  we possess first-hand experience with embedding digital expertise throughout government organizations, and putting the operating principles, structures, and tools in place to unleash the superpowers of high-caliber digital teams.